Documentation Index

 Advanced search: Custom search queries around specific metadata tags and groups of metadata.

-From the Asset Pane, you can hover over an asset thumbnail to reveal the metadata of the search you submitted with specific metadata highlighted matching your search term(s).
+From the asset pane, you can hover over an asset thumbnail to reveal the metadata of the search you submitted with specific metadata highlighted matching your search term(s).

 2. Filters or Folders